SAP/spartacus-docs/_pages/contributing/coding-guidelines.md

 If you answered "no" to these questions, then the test belongs in the `regression` folder.

-### Layers in Spartacus

-`occ -> ngrx/store -> component`

-We are currently planning to add a one-layer "facade" between `ngrx/store` and `component`.
-Work on the ProductModule is done, as is a part of the work on the CmsModule.
-We will add facades to all feature modules soon.

 ### Server-Side Rendering

 Do not break server-side rendering (SSR).